 - Ease of use - who wants things confusing and complicated?

 - Integration with Microsoft Teams

 We evaluated countless headsets to come up with a best of headset list for use with Microsoft Teams.
-In this list, we included headsets for these categories:
+In this list, we included headsets for these different categories:

 - Best wired headset for a quiet environment

 - Best headset for a loud office environment

 - Best wireless headset for a quiet environment

 - Best wireless headset for a loud environment